gchumillas/schema-fixer/README.md

 ### Use in combination with Axios (a typical example)

-The following code shows a typical case of using "schema-fixer" in combination with "axios":
+The following code shows a typical example of using "schema-fixer" in combination with Axios to "repair" data coming from the server:

 ```ts
 import sf from '@gchumillas/schema-fixer'